Full-field in vivo experimental study of the strains of a breathing human abdominal wall with intra-abdominal pressure variation: Materials and Methods

-The motion of the abdomen was registered in pictures taken throughout the PD procedure, starting with a drained abdominal cavity and finishing with it being filled with two litres of dialysis fluid \citep {Durand1996}.
-Then intraperitoneal pressure (IPP) was measured, (Figure \ref{fig_PD}) with the use of manometer connected to the dialysis bag, as in \citep{PerezDiaz2017}.
 The collected images were processed using the commercial correlation software Istra 4.7.6.580 to determine the three-dimensional displacement of the surface of each tested abdominal wall.
 For selected parameters used in the image analysis, see Table \ref{Table_dic_parameters}.
 DIC measurements have an approximated error radius (\ref{Error_equation})

 which estimates the uncertainty of the 3D coordinates ($x$, $y$, $z$), where $V$ is the variance.